Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </code></pre></div></div>
 <figcaption> Figure 12.
 Configuring the Mouse Hover Popups  </figcaption> <br>

 <p> Next, a legend can be created and added to the map.
-Like the title and pop ups, this will be done with a control structure.  </p> <br>
+As with the title and pop-ups, this will be done using a control structure. </p> <br>

-<p> Like, the title and pop up dynamic html, some css will be needed here. </p> <br>
+<p> Similarly to the title and pop-up dynamic HTML, some CSS will be needed to style the legend and ensure that it is properly positioned and formatted on the map. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>